NEC-CSE-Projects-2022/CB7/README.md

 Limitations :

-Static (non real-time) dataset
+1. Static (non real-time) dataset

-Limited to Indian urban cities
+2. Limited to Indian urban cities

-No IoT sensor integration
+3. No IoT sensor integration

 Future Work :

-Integration with real-time IoT waste data
+1. Integration with real-time IoT waste data

-Extension to rural and global datasets
+2. Extension to rural and global datasets

-Time-series forecasting with LSTM
+3. Time-series forecasting with LSTM

-Interactive dashboards for policymakers
+4. Interactive dashboards for policymakers

-GIS-based waste analytics
+5. GIS-based waste analytics

 ---

 ## Deployment Info
-xxxxxxxxxx
+The SmartWasteNet project is designed to be easily deployable on a local machine or cloud-based platforms for analysis and decision support.

+Deployment Type: Local Machine / Cloud-Based (Optional)

+Environment: Python-based ML environment using Anaconda

+Platform:

+Local Laptop (Windows 10/11, 64-bit)

+Google Colab (for cloud-based execution and experimentation)

+Model Serving (Optional):

+Flask / Streamlit used to deploy the trained model as a web application

+Input:

+City-level waste and sustainability indicators (CSV format)

+Output:

+Predicted Circular Economy Action (Rethink / Redesign / Reuse)

+Feature importance explanations using SHAP

+Execution Flow:
+Dataset upload → Preprocessing → Model inference → CE action recommendation → Visualization

+Scalability:
+The system can be extended to handle larger datasets and real-time inputs with minimal changes.

 ---